ritterob/NASM/Tutorial_03.md

 >But thunder interrupted all their fears

-## Writing your first program, HELLO.EXE
+## Writing your first program, HELLO.EXE.

 Now that you're ready to begin writing, we'll dig right in.
 Here is our first heavily annotated program, `hello.exe`.